Photo: Flag of Venezuela

 The country will celebrate with parades, music concerts and cultural exhibitions and toast the return of its ailing and left leaning President Hugo Chavez.

-President Obama and Secretary of State Clinton sent the following congratulatory remarks:
+President Obama and Secretary of State John Kerry sent the following congratulatory remarks: